KeyView OOP APP (kvoop.exe): What is it & high CPU issue

 • They saw lots of ID 1500 events in the system event log, showing that group policy settings were updating correctly.

-• Fixing it was straightforward but important: reinstalling the DLP software made everything go back to normal.
+• Fixing it was straightforward: reinstalling the DLP software made everything go back to normal.

 KeyView OOP APP kvoop.exe Reddit

-This story shows how kvoop.exe can sometimes mess with your system in ways you wouldn’t expect, even beyond its main job.
+This thread talks about how kvoop.exe can sometimes mess with your system in ways you wouldn’t expect, even beyond its main job.

 KeyView OOP APP, also known as kvoop.exe, is a big part of KeyView that helps with handling data and sorting things out.
-But, it’s really important to watch out for it so it doesn’t make your computer work too hard.
-We’ve covered what kvoop.exe is and shared some advice on how to keep its CPU use in check.
-Knowing how to look after kvoop.exe’s needs means you can keep your computer running well without letting it slow down.
-From changing when big scans happen, leaving out files you’re sure about, to stopping tasks if you need to, these moves can make your computer work better.
+But, it can sometimes hog too much CPU processing power unexpectedly.
+We’ve explained what the kvoop.exe process is and showed you some advice on how to keep its CPU usage in check.

 Nyau Wai Hoe